Everybody knows about casual and hyper-casual games. But have you heard of hybrid-casual games?

 Here’s the thing.

 Traditional hyper-casual and casual games can get pretty boring pretty quickly.
+Even though they can be highly addictive, their simple nature is often not enough to keep players interested.

-Finally, hybrid casual games have better retention, as players have many reasons to come back to the game – different meta layers, additional features, and multiple progression vectors.
+Finally, hybrid-casual games have better retention, as players have many reasons to come back to the game – different meta layers, additional features, and multiple progression vectors.

-Hybrid Casual Games: Final Thoughts
+Hybrid-Casual Games: Final Thoughts

 We’ve come to the end of our analysis of hybrid-casual games.
 Hopefully, it gave you some insight into this exciting genre.